RobertARandolph/AdmiralBumbleBee.com/Health.md

 Listed in order of frequency.
 Marked with a + only happen in migraines with headache.

+* [Ptosis](https://en.wikipedia.org/wiki/Ptosis_(eyelid)) - My left eye droops.
+I usually do not notice, but my wife and other people do.
-* [Photopsia](https://en.wikipedia.org/wiki/Photopsia) - This is my initial aura symptom most of the time.
+* [Photopsia](https://en.wikipedia.org/wiki/Photopsia) - This is the initial aura symptom most that I experience most of the time.
 It looks like someone took a flash photograph behind me and I barely caught the edge of the flash in my peripheral vision.
 * [Photophobia](https://en.wikipedia.org/wiki/Photophobia) - This isn't the feeling of "oh, it's too bright out, I need to put on some sunglasses".
 It's like when you put your hands under a faucet and the water is too hot.
 The surprise, the pain, the instant desire to retreat.
   * I've have a full opthamalogical workup.
 Eyes are fine.
 * [Scintillating scotoma](https://en.wikipedia.org/wiki/Scintillating_scotoma) - or as I call them "the wormies".
 Joseph and the technicolor [worm farm](https://en.wikipedia.org/wiki/Vermifilter).
 [Jem and the Holoworms](https://en.wikipedia.org/wiki/Jem_(TV_series)).
 * Nausea
  [Hyperacusis](https://en.wikipedia.org/wiki/Hyperacusis) - This happens with all migraine _headaches_.
 I can determine fairly early if I will get a migraine _headache_ when certain sounds begin to sound unusually loud.
 I've recently begun to suspect that certain sounds can turn a silent migraine into a migraine headache.
   * I'm not bothered by all sounds equally.
 Specifically crunching/crackling/crispy sound like my head is in a giant can, and it's being crushed while I'm inside.
+The sound of a bag crunching sounds louder than a car crash.
-* +[Auditory Hallucinations](https://en.wikipedia.org/wiki/Auditory_hallucination) - With particularly sever migraines, I often believe I hear someone speaking in the distance, or someone whispering nearby.
+* +[Auditory Hallucinations](https://en.wikipedia.org/wiki/Auditory_hallucination) - With particularly severe migraines, I often believe I hear someone speaking in the distance, or someone whispering nearby.

 ### Headache